 Operator shall have the right upon ninety (90) days written notice to terminate this Agreement in the event that EOTT ceases to be an affiliate of Enron Corp.

-[(e) If (i) EOTT elects to terminate this Agreement for any reason other than an Event of Default by Operator or (ii) Operator elects to terminate this Agreement due to an Event of Default by EOTT, then EOTT shall be liable for Termination Costs as provided in Section 6.2(m).
+(e) If (i) EOTT elects to terminate this Agreement for any reason other than an Event of Default by Operator or (ii) Operator elects to terminate this Agreement due to an Event of Default by EOTT, then EOTT shall be liable for Termination Costs as provided in Section 6.2(m).
 If (i) Operator elects to terminate this Agreement for any reason other than an Event of Default by EOTT or (ii) EOTT elects to terminate this Agreement due to an Event of Default by Operator, then Operator shall be liable for Termination Costs as provided in Section 6.2(m).
 Notwithstanding the above, EOTT and Operator shall share the Termination Costs 50/50, in the event they fail to agree on the Operating Budget or Capital Budget.

 (f) Termination or expiration of this Agreement shall not relieve either party from any obligation incurred or accrued prior to the effective date of such termination or expiration, or the right to audit, or deprive the party not in default of any remedy otherwise available to it consistent with the terms of this Agreement.